abelsj60/my-site/app/data/reveries/11-04-19-adventures-in-the-resize-event.md

 There were other problems, too.

 I can’t remember half of them.
 Anyway, I ultimately decided to use JavaScript to explicitly set the height of the site's main body element.
-I grabbed hold of the browser’s resize event to help me and never looked back.
+I grabbed hold of the browser’s resize event to help me and never let go.

 If only it had been that easy.
 The resize event is very pokey.